Pizzuti92/MG-MAMPOSSt/paper.md

 As shown in [@Pizzuti2021], internal kinematics alone is generally not enough to provide stringent bounds on the modified gravity parameters, due to the strong degeneracy between model parameters.
 For this reason, \textsc{MG-MAMPOSSt} gives the possibility to include a simulated lensing information to your kinematics analysis in modified gravity, a feature which is particularly useful for forecasting the constraining power of the method.

+# Functionality and Design

+A complete run of the \textsc{MG-MAMPOSSt} code requires several correlated files which stores the input/output information.
+In particular, the file \textttt{gomamposstopt} _ \texttt{x.inp}

 # Citations